LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/serving.rst

 look for a secondary file to run based on content; only that code file will be run.)

-For example, your "people.lasso" file might contain code to create an array of people objects and then return that array at the end::
+For example, your "people.lasso" file could contain code to create an array of people objects and then return that array at the end::

    local(found_people) = array